What is EDTA Chelation Therapy?

 - Review or requisition blood and/or urine tests to determine if your suffering would be relieved by the extraction of heavy metals;

 - If there’s cause to proceed with treatment, we confirm your eligibility with our medical director.

 This procedure establishes a functional baseline to evaluate your progress moving forward.

 One session of Chelation Therapy costs $155.
 A full course of treatment consists of 15 or more chelation sessions, once or twice weekly.

 The intravenous administration takes approximately one hour, so we’ve designed our clinical lounge to create a comfortable and relaxing environment.
 Many of our professional patients use this time to make calls, answer emails, strategize, meditate, nap, or otherwise unwind (Netflix and Spotify).

 In accordance with the City of Toronto’s Stage 3 reopening plan, we’ve returned to providing our patients with EDTA Chelation Therapy in our IV lounge.

-Your safety is our top priority, so we’ve implemented guerrilla sanitization tactics in our IV lounge while maintaining physical distancing in the space.
+Your safety is our top priority, so we’ve implemented guerrilla sanitization tactics in our space while maintaining physical distancing in the space.